 How do P & S waves give evidence for a liquid outer core?

 The seismic shadows are the effect of seismic waves striking the core-mantle boundary.
-P and S waves radiate spherically away from an earthquake's focus in all directions and return to the surface by many paths.
-S waves, however, don't reappear beyond an angular distance of ~103° (as they are stopped by the liquid) and P waves don?t arrive between ~103° and 140° due to refraction at the mantle-core boundary.
+P and S waves radiate spherically away from an earthquake's hypocenter (or focus) in all directions and return to the surface by many paths.
+S waves, however, don't reappear beyond an angular distance of ~103° (as they are stopped by the liquid) and P waves don't arrive between ~103° and 140° due to refraction at the mantle-core boundary.

-- Area of the Earth's surface where seismographs cannot detect an earthquake after the waves have passed through the earth.
+- The seismic shadow zone is the rea of the Earth's surface where seismographs cannot detect an earthquake after the waves have passed through the earth

 - S waves cannot pass through the liquid outer core and are not detected beyond 104°

 - This information led scientists in the early 1900s to deduce a liquid outer core